SteveLTN/https-portal/README.md

 Nginx-acme is a Docker container with Nginx installed, together with a ACME client to obtain free SSL certificates from [Let's Encrypt](https://letsencrypt.org) automatically.

+It:

+* obtains an SSL certificate for each of your domains from [Let's Encrypt](https://letsencrypt.org)
+* configures Nginx to forward HTTPS requests
+* sets up cron jobs to automatically renew your certificates every month

 This project includes a copy of the fantastic project [acme-tiny](https://github.com/diafygi/acme-tiny) by Daniel Roesler.
 Thank you Daniel!

 ## Usage